agentuity/workshops/03-multi-agent/README.md

 ## Overview

 This demo teaches multi-agent orchestration, AI Gateway integration, structured output validation, and the "LLM as a judge" pattern through a story competition system.
-Two AI models compete to write stories, a judge evaluates them, and the winning story is refined to excellence.
+Two AI models compete to write stories, and a judge evaluates them with structured feedback.

 ## What You'll Build